-You may find that an ongoing line of credit such as an overdraft facility or invoice finance is a better option than a short-term loan if you don’t need to access a large amount of cash right away.
+You may find that an ongoing line of credit, such as an overdraft facility or invoice factoring, is a better option than a short-term loan if you don’t need to access a large amount of cash right away.
 It can then be used as a cash cushion as and when it’s needed.

 Similarly, there may be simple improvements you can make to increase your income.
 Introducing a complementary product line or service may be an easy way to boost your revenues, but what additional costs will that create?

-Cashflow forecasts are a very simple but underused accounting tool that can help company directors avoid trouble ahead.
+Cashflow forecasts are a simple but underused accounting tool that can help company directors avoid trouble.
 However, they must be updated regularly with the actual figures rather than those forecast to increase their accuracy in the future and create a tool you can rely on.

 You should also formalise the process of chasing late payments and making sure your debtor book is up to date.
 Taking steps such as charging interest on late payments and offering discounts for early payments can help to increase the likelihood that payments will be made on time.